 Steel-cut oats, almond milk, berries

 Any lean meat of your choice: white fish (sole, cod, flounder, or halibut), grass-fed red meat, tuna fish, wild salmon, chicken breast, turkey breast, sardines in water.

-Eat with steamed veggies or a green salad from the list.
+Eat with steamed veggies or a green salad.

 Avoid sauces; instead use olive oil, apple cider vinegar, and avocado oil for salad dressing.